python/cpython/Doc/c-api/veryhigh.rst

 .. c:function:: PyObject* PyEval_EvalCode(PyObject *co, PyObject *globals, PyObject *locals)

-   This is a simplified interface to :c:func:`PyEval_EvalCodeEx`, with just the code object, and the dictionaries of global and local variables.
+   This is a simplified interface to :c:func:`PyEval_EvalCodeEx`, with just the code object, and global and local variables.
 The other arguments are set to *NULL*.

 .. c:function:: PyObject* PyEval_EvalCodeEx(PyObject *co, PyObject *globals, PyObject *locals, PyObject **args, int argcount, PyObject **kws, int kwcount, PyObject **defs, int defcount, PyObject *closure)

    Evaluate a precompiled code object, given a particular environment for its evaluation.
-This environment consists of dictionaries of global and local variables, arrays of arguments, keywords and defaults, and a closure tuple of cells.
+This environment consists of a dictionary of global variables, a mapping object of local variables, arrays of arguments, keywords and defaults, and a closure tuple of cells.

 .. c:type:: PyFrameObject